Join an interactive clinical nutrition training program led by international experts.

 Overview

 This rigorous and interactive online program is designed for practicing physicians, advanced practice providers, registered dietitians, pharmacists, and other health care professionals who wish to advance their understanding of clinical nutrition in pediatric and adult patients.
-Topics and settings included in this introductory course will include nutrition therapy in critical care, NICU, and perioperative settings, as well as malnutrition screening, assessment, and diagnosis.
-This course will be conducted over eight months, during which participants will learn from leading world experts in nutrition therapy.
+Topics and settings included in this online program will include nutrition assessment and therapy in a wide variety of critical care and perioperative settings.
+The modules will be conducted over eight months, during which participants will learn from leading world experts in nutrition therapy.

 As part of the weekly modules, you will directly interact with peers and faculty, sharing cutting-edge best practices with an international group of attendees.
 This highly specialized program is designed to provide you with the tools and resources to implement the latest data-driven practices to improve nutrition science at your home institution.